 Laser Therapy and Acupuncture to Quit

 Some people say that laser therapy and acupuncture can help you to quit tobacco.
 The belief is that laser therapy and acupuncture stimulate your body to make chemicals called endorphins, which decrease nicotine cravings.
 But there's no scientific evidence to back this up.
 Will laser therapy or acupuncture hurt you?
 No. But they won't necessarily help you quit either.
 Quitting is hard, so it makes sense to try different things.
-But so far, the quitting method that has the most scientific support is a combination of a quitting medication and counseling.
+But so far, the quitting method that has the most scientific support is a combination of a quitting medication and counseling to build skills and confidence.